revou-fsse-feb25/milestone-1-ariq/README.md

 ## Future Improvements
 - Implement CSS styling for better UI/UX.
 - Add JavaScript for interactivity (e.g., form validation, animations).
-- Expand the Projects section with actual work samples.
 - Improve accessibility and responsiveness.

 ## How to Access and Contribute